GoesToEleven/golang-web-dev/030_sessions/08_expire-session/notes.md

 # Step 1:
-Ceated type session which is a struct with a lastActivity field.
+Created type session which is a struct with a lastActivity field.
 This will allow us to know the last time a session was used.

 # Step 2:
 Updated dbSessions to be of type map[string]session